-9 Leaving premises for exercise
+9 Leaving premises for exercise or social interaction

-- (1) A person who ordinarily resides in the Restricted Area may leave the premises to exercise, but must: - (a) only exercise at a facility that is not prohibited by the Restricted Activity Directions (Restricted Areas) (No. 8); and
+- (1) A person who ordinarily resides in the Restricted Area may leave the premises to exercise or for social interaction in accordance with this clause 9. - (2) A person may leave the premises to exercise outdoors or at a facility that is not prohibited by the Restricted Activity Directions (Restricted Areas) (No. 9).

-Note: community sport cannot take place in the Restricted Area, nor can a person who ordinarily resides in the Restricted Area participate in any community sport in any location.
+Note 1: community sport cannot take place in the Restricted Area, nor can a person who ordinarily resides in the Restricted Area participate in any community sport in any location.

-Example: as swimming pools are not open under the Restricted Activity Directions (Restricted Areas) (No. 8), a person may not leave their premises to swim in a pool in any location.
+Example: as swimming pools are not open under the Restricted Activity Directions (Restricted Areas) (No. 9), a person may not leave their premises to swim in a pool in any location.